Stochastic Molecular Reaction Queueing Network Modeling for In Vitro Transcription Process: State Variables

 \section{State Variables}

 \begin{sloppypar}

-In this section, we identify the system state variables of interest and present the mass balance and equilibrium equations as the constrains to the concentrations of different species.
-Based on the information from Table~\ref{table:CPP_and_CQA} and the existing study \cite{van2021quality}, at any time $t$, the system \textit{state variables} include the concentrations of molecules: T7 RNAP enzyme $[\mbox{T7RNAP}]_t$, DNA template $[\mbox{DNA}]_t$, free species $\pmb{s}^{free}_t$, complexes $\pmb{s}^{comp}_t$, total $\pmb{s}^{tot}_t$, synthesized full-length mRNA $[\mbox{RNA}]_t$ and undesirable impurities $[\mbox{Impurity}]_t$:
+In this section, we identify the IVT production system state variables of interest and present the mass balance and equilibrium equations as the constraints to the concentrations of different media components.
+Based on the information from Table~\ref{table:CPP_and_CQA} and { \cite{van2021quality}}, at any time $t$, the system \textit{state variables} include the concentrations of molecules: T7 RNAP enzyme $[\mbox{T7RNAP}]_t$, DNA template $[\mbox{DNA}]_t$, free species $\pmb{s}^{free}_t$, complexes $\pmb{s}^{comp}_t$, total $\pmb{s}^{tot}_t$, synthesized full-length mRNA $[\mbox{RNA}]_t$ and undesirable impurities $[\mbox{Impurity}]_t$:

 where the bracket $[\cdot]$ represents the concentration.

 The main free species presented in the solution affecting transcription and degradation kinetics include: Mg$^{2+}$, NTP$^{4-}$ (i.e., ATP$^{4-}$, UTP$^{4-}$, CTP$^{4-}$, and GTP$^{4-}$), H$^+$, HEPES$^-$ (buffer) and PPi$^{4-}$, i.e.,